You couldn’t have predicted we’d do this show about predicting the future

 This hour, we try to predict whether predicting the future is useful, and understand why we’re so interested in doing so.

-- Amanda Rees - A historian of science based at the University of York who works on the history of the future, and author of the book “Human”
+- Amanda Rees: A historian of science based at the University of York who works on the history of the future and coauthor of the book Human

-Colin McEnroe, Jonathan McNicol, and Cat Pastor contributed to this show.
+Colin McEnroe, Jonathan McNicol, and Cat Pastor contributed to this show, which originally aired January 20, 2022.